Frequently Made Suggestions

 The main reason we are doing this, contrary to popular belief, is to resolve technical debt.
 To handle both items and charges, every function of the code that interacts with them in any way needs to be effectively duplicated - each function in the code works by their own rules, each interacts with items in their own way, and usually have to be maintained separately.
 It introduces a tremendous amount of difficulty for any contributor, for even the most basic of tasks.

-Some examples: If you define an item without charges, its weight and volume would be equal according to the weight
+Some examples: If you define an item without charges, its weight and volume would be equal according to the weight and volume fields:

 "weight": "800 g", "volume": "200ml" = 1 item weight 800 g and has volume of 200 ml

-But if you add charges, the volume would be divided by it’s count
+But if you add charges, the volume would be divided by it’s count:

 "weight": "800 g", "volume": "200ml", "count": 50 = 1 item has weight 800g, and volume of 4 ml